15th Kerala Assembly

-The current Legislative Assembly is the 15th Assembly of Kerala since the formation of Kerala state.
-It was elected in the 2021 Kerala Legislative Assembly election.
-The Speaker is MA.
-N. Shamseer of CPI(M).
-The Deputy Speaker is Chittayam Gopakumar of CPI.
-The leader of the Assembly is Pinarayi Vijayan from CPI(M).
-The leader of opposition is V. D Satheesan.
-The Government Chief Whip is Dr. N Jayaraj of KECM.
+The 15th Assembly of Kerala was elected in the 2021 Kerala Legislative Assembly election.
+The Speaker was A. N. Shamseer of CPI(M).
+The Deputy Speaker was Chittayam Gopakumar of CPI.
+The leader of the Assembly was Pinarayi Vijayan from CPI(M).
+The leader of opposition was V. D. Satheesan of Indian National Congress.
+The Government Chief Whip was N. Jayaraj of the KEC(M).